DayKungZa/DayKungZa/README.md

 ## Hi there 👋 I'm Tawan Jitroongruangnij
-# 1st year at Computer Engineering and Digital Technology, Chulalongkorn University
+1st year at Computer Engineering and Digital Technology, Chulalongkorn University

-My passion is to create.
-To create education, entertainment, and inspiration.
+My passion is to create: To create education, entertainment, and inspiration.

 I'm just a guy who likes studying and doing fun stuff.
 Feel free to reach out!

 Still isn't used to using GitHub (yet)